aurnik/cbp-site/privacy_blogsync.md

 ---
 layout: default
-title: "Privacy Policy"
+title: "Dead Simple Blog Sync Privacy Policy"
 ---

-# Copy Blog Posts Privacy Policy
+# Dead Simple Blog Sync Privacy Policy

-Copy Blog Posts "the App” provides copying and updating of blog posts "the Service" to merchants who use Shopify to power their stores.
+Dead Simple Blog Sync "the App” provides copying and updating of blog posts "the Service" to merchants who use Shopify to power their stores.
 This Privacy Policy describes how personal information is collected, used, and shared when you install or use the App in connection with your Shopify-supported store.

 ## Personal Information the App Collects